Preparing for Physician Assistant School

 - National Commission of Certification of Physician Assistants (NCCPA)

 - Accreditation Review Commission on Education for the Physician Assistant (ARC-PA)

-If you are interested in other health professions that are advised through HPPLC, we encourage you to sign up for the HPPLC email list associated with your program(s) of interest.
+- Be sure to sign up for the HPPLC email list associated with your program(s) of interest.
 Feel free to sign up for more than one list.
-Also refer to the HPPLC handout, Health Professions Descriptions.

 Deanna L. Hart